-As companies continue to struggle with budget pressures in a tight economy, the importance of automating routine tasks remains a prominent consideration in the allocation of IT budgets.
-Enterprise patch management software is a prime example of a tedious manual task that benefits greatly from automation, ensuring that all computers remain up to date with the latest patch releases from operating system (OS) and application software vendors.
+Enterprise patch management software is a prime example of a formerly tedious manual task that can benefit greatly from automation, ensuring that all computers remain up to date with the latest patch releases from OS and application software vendors.

-One need only refer to recent, well-publicized outbreaks of malware that were specifically designed to attack vulnerabilities in popular software such as Microsoft SQL Server to see that patching isn't just a good idea; keeping patches up to date is a mandatory component of the IT software management process.
+One need only refer to recent, well-publicized outbreaks of malware that were specifically designed to attack vulnerabilities in popular software, such as Microsoft SQL Server, to see that patching isn't just a good idea; keeping patches up to date is a mandatory component of the IT software management lifecycle.

 How does automated patching work?

-Most enterprise patch management software requires the installation of an agent on target computers.
+Most enterprise patch management software requires the installation of an intelligent agent on target computers.
 This agent provides a connection between the patch management server and the computers to be patched.
-Agents can also handle patching tasks such as sending alerts, caching patches locally on the target computer prior to installation, and retrying failed patch installations.
+Agents can also handle patching tasks such as sending alerts, caching patches locally on the target computer prior to installation and automatically retrying failed patch installations until they are successful.

 Installing one agent that, for example, facilitates patch management, performance monitoring and server health statistics is usually a better strategy than installing three separate agents that each address different aspects of managing a target computer.
-Any modern patch management software will include agents that run on all recent versions of Windows, Linux/UNIX and, in a nod to the BYOD movement currently afoot, will frequently include agents that run on mobile platforms such as Android or iOS.
+Any modern patch management software will include agents that run on all recent versions of Windows, Linux/UNIX and will frequently include agents that run on mobile platforms, such as Android or iOS.

 Patch management caveats

-As it turns out, the practical challenges of enterprise patch management are not usually in the distribution of the patches themselves.
-Pushing patches across a modern network with patch management software is a relatively simple process, once all of the target computers have an appropriate agent installed.
-The trick comes not in how to push patches but rather in which patches should be pushed to targets and when.
+The practical challenges of enterprise patch management are not usually in the distribution of the patches themselves.
+Pushing patches across a modern network with patch management software is a relatively simple process, though virtualized and cloud-based platforms may present unique circumstances.
+Once all the target computers have an appropriate agent installed, the hard part is mostly complete.
+The trick then comes not in how to push patches, but rather in which patches should be pushed to targets and when.

-Even though software vendors regularly release patches -- and experts usually recommend installing these immediately -- there is also a patch management best practice that all patches should be installed and tested in a development or test environment before those patches are pushed to all pertinent computers requiring the patch.
-Why?
-Because, while it's a logical assumption that software vendors would never release a patch that might break existing software, it's not difficult to find examples of patches that addressed one or more existing issues while also breaking other features or functionality.
+Even though software vendors regularly release patches -- and experts usually recommend installing these immediately -- there is a patch management best practice that all patches should be installed and tested in a development or sandbox test environment before they are pushed to all pertinent computers requiring the patch.
+While it's a logical assumption that software vendors would never release a patch that might break their existing software, it's not difficult to find examples of patches that addressed one or more existing issues, while also breaking other features or functionality.

 The cost of automating patch management

 The cost of purchasing automated patch management software is as varied as the many patch management products on the market.
-There are freeware versions of patch management products, there are standalone products for those with a budget but also on a budget, and there is patch management software that is integrated within an all-encompassing monitoring and management software suite.
+There are freeware versions of patch management products; there are stand-alone products for those with a budget, but who are also on a budget; and there is patch management software that is integrated within an all-encompassing monitoring and management software suite.

 There is no one right answer for which type of enterprise patch management software is the best fit for a specific situation.
 Each method of patch management software licensing represents a different price point and feature set that will help guide organizations to the best product within their budget.